 “Uber, the world’s largest taxi company, owns no vehicles.
 Facebook, the world’s most popular media owner, creates no content.
 Alibaba, the most valuable retailer, has no inventory.
 And Airbnb, the world’s largest accommodation provider, owns no real estate.
 Something interesting is happening.“

 At Axway we couldn’t agree more.
 Something interesting is definitely happening.
 This “disruption” caused by digital business often means different things to different people.
-Marketers like the term: it signifies that an industry is undergoing a significant change and opens all kinds of opportunities for discussion.
+Marketers like the term: it signifies that industry is undergoing a significant change and opens all kinds of opportunities for discussion.

 On the opposite end of the spectrum, the term “disruption” often makes IT professionals shudder.
 As traditionally, one of the primary functions of an IT department is to keep all of an organization’s foundational technologies up and running – undisrupted.